 Siloam Springs State Park is located near Liberty, Illinois.
-The trail is primarily used for birding and is accessible from March until August.
+The trail is primarily used for birding and is best used from March until August.

 I hiked Red Oak trail at Silom Springs state park today and I was actually impressed at both the scenery and the difficulty.
 Most of the trail is very park like with paths that are big enough to drive a car down but there are a few very, very nice sections that are not much more than a deer path.
 Wild mushrooms were abundant today since the fall rains have started.
 There is a good mix of different varieties of trees, bushes, creeks, meadows, rock, hills, etc..
 I would say its a kind of "all in one" type trail.
 Water is there year round from a spring fed creek.
 There is a very nice tent camping area half way through.
 I took my time and enjoyed everything and it only took me 3 hours from entrance to exit.

 Spent a weekend on the backpacking Trail with a 4-year-old and a 8-year-old.
 Lots of wildflowers, lots of points of interest.
 Good intro to overnight packing for them.
 Outhouse at the campsite, but no water so had to pack that in.
 Saw a bobcat in the morning, heard turkeys in the evening.
 Some good views, ruins of the mineral spa that used to be there, cliffs, stream crossings.
 Nice fun trail.